UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/01_setup.rst

 Desktop Environment
 ===================

-The environment setup is the first step to start working with the NANO C6 board.
+The environment setup is the first step to start working with the PULSAR C6 board.
 The following steps will guide you through the setup process.

 1. Install the required software